 Mauritius

-It is believed that the question of whether Mauritius will adhere to the TPNW was still under consideration in the government in 2022.
-Mauritius voted in favour of the adoption of the TPNW in the UN Diplomatic Meeting in 2017 and has consistently voted in favor of the annual UN General Assembly resolutions on the Treaty, including in 2022.
+Mauritius voted in favour of the adoption of the Treaty on the Prohibition of Nuclear Weapons (TPNW) in the UN negotiating conference in 2017 and has consistently voted in favour of the annual UN General Assembly resolutions on the Treaty, including in 2024.

 TPNW Status